-Verderflex Peristaltic pump, Dura 55, has been developed according to the latest technology and subject to continuous quality control.
+The VF 5-80 Verderflex range of Peristaltic pumps, has been developed according to the latest technology and subject to continuous quality control.
 These operating instructions are intended to facilitate familiarization with the pump and its designated use.
 The relevant information will act as a guideline for you in operating the pump; alternative courses of action are also described should you be unable, for any reason, to follow those procedures initially given.
 You are advised to follow these guidelines to achieve maximum efficiency.
-These operating instructions Do not take into account local regulations; the operator must ensure that such regulations are strictly observed by all, including the personnel called in for installation.
+These operating instructions do not take into account local regulations; the operator must ensure that such regulations are strictly observed by all, including the personnel called in for installation.